 then $x_i = y_i$ for $i=1, \dots, k$.
-We will prove this by induction on $i$.
+We prove this by induction on $i$.
 For $i=k$ simply multiply both sides of \eqref{eq:primeidealthing} by $p^k$ and then work modulo the ideal $I_p$.
-This means that $x_k$ and $y_k$ must be in the same coset of $I_p$ which in particular means that they must be equal.
+Doing this we deduce that $x_k$ and $y_k$ must be in the same coset of $I_p$ which in particular means that they must be equal.
 The inductive step follows by the same argument. \end{proof}